LorranSutter/BCDV1008-FinalAssignment/README.md

 </div>

+## :straight_ruler: Development pipeline

+It was time to start doing things in a better way.
+After watch some videos from [Rocketseat](https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg/featured), a tool that they always employs caught my eyes: [Figma](https://www.figma.com/): a free, powerfull and handy tool to aid designers to create, for example, wireframes for your new website.
+Wait a minute...
+I always get stuck with interface while developing, trying to create great interfaces and program at the same time.
+It was a great opportunity to establish a pipeline.
+This is the reason because Figma suits me perfectly.

+You can check my wireframe made in Figma [here](https://www.figma.com/file/vnNwlNAq3iDuazxRo2eULX/Full-Chat?node-id=0%3A1) (with some changes during the development of course).

 ## :pencil2: What is Socket?

-A socket is an endpoint of communication between two devices.
+1. A socket is an endpoint of communication between two devices.
 In other words, when we have two people that want to talk to each other using their mobile phones, a connection is established and each of then becomes a socket, which will be able to send and receive messages in real-time.

-In this application, [Socket.IO](https://socket.io/) library was used to establish this communication and messages were able to be exchanged using events.
+...In this application, [Socket.IO](https://socket.io/) library was used to establish this communication and messages were able to be exchanged using events.

 ## :runner: How to run